Need for Speed: ProStreet: Reception

 The fact that ProStreet combines elements of both simulation and arcade racing games confused some critics.
 GameRevolution felt that the game's navigation aids were too distracting and unintuitive, while IGN remarked that the driving physics were not realistic enough, stating that cars feel very reluctant to want to turn.
 In contrast, 1Up.com highly praised the new physics engine because more variables come into play, giving the game much more depth.
 Nintendo Life remarked that, while the motion controls of the Wii version worked well, they were not as responsive as those of Nintendo's Excite Truck.
 Some critics found the gameplay to be very repetitive, especially during Drag races.
 Eurogamer explained that each involves completing several rounds of heating up car tires before starting a race that only lasts for a few seconds, resulting in players losing interest quickly.
 The car customization options and new Auto-sculpt system were credited for giving the game a lot of depth.

 The Xbox 360 version was condemned for its monetization practices, which allow players to alternatively upgrade and purchase cars with Microsoft Points instead of in-game cash.
 The fact that Microsoft Points also give players the ability to purchase any car at any point in the game's career mode was criticized for unbalancing the game mechanics, as it allows players to easily complete early courses with more powerful cars.
 The online features were highlighted as one of the best aspects of ProStreet.
 Critics noted that the flexibility of options, leaderboard system, as well as the ability to create events and share blueprints, make the game a highly social experience.
 Asynchronous multiplayer events were equally praised, as they allow players to compete without having to worry about time zone differences.

+During the 11th Annual Interactive Achievement Awards, Need for Speed: ProStreet received nominations for "Racing Game of the Year" and "Outstanding Achievement in Sound Design" by the Academy of Interactive Arts & Sciences.